IAmJonoBo/Prometheus/docs/offline-packaging-orchestrator.md

 - `[commands]` adds resilient shell execution by allowing configurable retry counts and a linear back-off between attempts.
 - GitHub Actions workflow (`.github/workflows/offline-packaging.yml`) refreshes
-  the wheelhouse weekly and on demand, uploading the artefacts so air-gapped environments can pick up the latest builds.
+  the wheelhouse weekly and on demand, uploading both the raw directory and the compressed archive so air-gapped environments can pick up the latest builds.
+  The final step deletes older `offline-packaging-suite` artefacts via the Actions API, keeping only the most recent three runs in GitHub storage.

 ## Git automation